aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getCheckExcelRestriction() {#getCheckExcelRestriction--}

+<b>@deprecated.</b> Please use the 'checkExcelRestriction' property instead.
 Whether check restriction of excel file when user modify cells related objects.
 For example, excel does not allow inputting string value longer than 32K.
 When you input a value longer than 32K, it will be truncated.

 ```javascript
 getCheckExcelRestriction() : boolean;